Bogd Khan Mountain

 Bogd Khan Mountain (Богд хан-уул; lit.
-'Mount St. Khan') is a mountain in Mongolia that overlooks the nation's capital, Ulaanbaatar, from a height of 2261 m to the south of the city.
+'Mount St. Khan') is a mountain in southwestern part of the Khentii Mountains, Mongolia that overlooks the nation's capital, Ulaanbaatar, from a height of 2261 m to the south of the city.

 The mountain lies within the Bogd Khan Uul Biosphere Reserve.

 Protection and Zanabazar's two pavilions

 Mount Bogd Khan Uul was first protected during Zanabazar's time.
 Zanabazar was said to have meditated under a tree called Janchivsembe in Nukht Valley of Mount Bogd Khan Uul.
 In 1681, Russian envoy V.S.Turskii, the son of a landowner from Tobolsk, was sent to visit Zanabazar and his elder brother Tüsheet Khan Chankhuundorj.
 In his report, Turski made the following notes for the period from June 2 to 16, 1681 (describing two pavilions built somewhere between the current Sky Resort and MCS Coca-Cola Plant in eastern Ulaanbaatar):

 Near the Selbe river Darkhan Tabunang I travelled with the zaisan, son-in-law of the Tusheet Khan, who was on the move with around 60 of his families.
 They had come to the Uliastai river which flows into the Tuul river.
 We arrived in the Uliastai river valley, not far from the Tuul river.
 On the banks of the Tuul river the Zanabazar has two pavilions.
 Floors in those pavilions are wooden, walls are bricked on one side, windows are wooden lattice, and roofs are made of stone tiles.
 On the other side of those pavilions there is a tall mountain called Khan Uul Mountain which is strictly protected.
 In its forests there are all sorts of animals but hunting them is prohibited.

+In 1709, Bogd Khan Uul was designated as one of twelve Mongolian mountains "protected from hunting, cultivation and timber felling."